liamc1994/docs/docs/control-Mobile-Apps.md

   "type": "basic",
   "title": "I don't have any SHOUTca.st services.
 Can I order a custom mobile app?"
 }
 [/block]
 Unfortunately, this is not possible.
 Having a streaming service with us is mandatory for our mobile apps to work properly.
 [block:api-header]
+{
+  "type": "basic",
+  "title": "Can I have the source code?"
+}
+[/block]
+Our apps are not open source.

+[/block]
+Unfortunately, this is not possible.
+Having a streaming service with us is mandatory for our mobile apps to work properly.
+[block:api-header]